cyberangel22k/FUGU-ARDUINO-MPPT-FIRMWARE/README.md

 Initial release Oct.
 22, 2022

-* set ADS1115 as default parameter (ADS1115 is actually cheaper now and easier to buy than ADS1015) NOTE: Change the values if you are using ADS1015
+* set ADS1115 as default parameter (ADS1115 is actually cheaper now and easier to buy than ADS1015)
+  NOTE: Change the values if you are using ADS1015 Additional Note: During the testing of this project for years, I observed that using ADS1015 is more efficient as the temps are much cooler compared when using ADS1115.
+You may test this too to confirm my observations.

 * can still work with the latest Blynk.
 Blynk Legacy is dead. (you need to create your own widgets in blynk console)